Vote for the 2020

 Virginia's Top 10 Endangered Artifacts

-We invited collecting institutions in Virginia and DC to nonimate artifacts related to underrepresented communities to highlight the broad diversity of the collections found in Virginia’s museums and to share and celebrate our communities' lesser known stories, accomplishments, and struggles.
+IN 2020, we invited collecting institutions in Virginia and DC to nominate artifacts related to underrepresented communities to highlight the broad diversity of the collections found in Virginia’s museums and to share and celebrate our communities' lesser known stories, accomplishments, and struggles.
 After a professional review by the selection committee of partner organizations - Library of Virginia, Preservation Virginia, Virginia Conservation Association, and Virginia Department of Historic Resources - the following ten unique artifacts were selected as this year's Honorees.

 Congratulations to Old City Cemetery Museum & Arboretum in Lynchburg, VA